Non-asymptotic confidence intervals for MCMC in practice: Introduction

+The simplest way of obtaining concentration is by variance bounds, which lead to quadratic tail bounds via Chebyshev's inequality.
+We have included two such bounds in Section \ref{sect:concentrationbounds}, Theorem \ref{Chebrevthm} and Theorem \ref{Chebnonrevthm}.
+The advantage of these results is that they work even for unbounded functions $f$ that have a finite variance (with respect to $\pi$).
+Their disadvantage is that they only imply quadratic decay instead of the Gaussian decay of concentration inequalities.
+Various non-asymptotic results also exist for the mean square error of the MCMC estimate.
+A similar bound on the mean square error using the spectral gap and $\|f\|_p$ for $p \ge 2$ is given in \cite{rudolf2011explicit}, and \cite{latuszynski2011nonasymptotic} gives an asymptotically sharp bound on the MSE as a function of the asymptotic variance $\sigma^2$.

-Here we briefly review the results in the literature about concentration inequalities for empirical averages of Markov chains. \cite{gillman1998chernoff} proved Hoeffding-type concentration inequalities for empirical averages of Markov chains.
-This was further developed in the seminal work \cite{lezaud1998etude} (see also \cite{Lezaud1}, \cite{Lezaud2}), which has shown Bernstein-type inequalities for reversible and non-reversible chains with general state spaces (in the reversible case, they depend on the spectral gap of the chain, while for non-reversible chains, they depend on the spectral gap of the multiplicative reversiblication).
-A sharp version of the Hoeffding bound for reversible finite state space chains was proven in \cite{leon2004optimal}.
+Hoeffding-type concentration inequalities for empirical averages of Markov chains were first proven by \cite{gillman1998chernoff}, using spectral methods.
+This was further developed in the seminal work \cite{lezaud1998etude} (see also \cite{Lezaud1}), which has shown Bernstein-type inequalities for reversible and non-reversible chains with general state spaces.
+In \cite{Martoncoupling}, we have shown improved Bernstein-type inequalities for reversible and non-reversible chains.
+A sharp version of the Hoeffding bound for reversible finite state space chains was proven in \cite{leon2004optimal}, and generalized to general state spaces, and possibly non-reversible chains in \cite{MiasojedowHoeffding}.

-In \cite{Martoncoupling}, we have shown an improved Bernstein-type inequality for reversible and non-reversible chains (in the reversible case, depending on the asymptotic variance, and the spectral gap of the chain, while in the non-reversible case, on its pseudo spectral gap).
+\cite{ollivier2010} proves Bernstein-type concentration inequalities for MCMC empirical averages of Lipschitz functions in metric spaces, based on a contraction coefficient of the Markov chain with respect to the metric. \cite{Mixingandconcentration} shows some generalizations.

 Hoeffding bounds under different, regeneration-type assumptions on the chain were proven in \cite{GlynnOrmoneit}, and in \cite{MoulinesMLE}.
-Bernstein inequalities are proven under such assumptions in \cite{Adamczaktail}.
-These are applicable to a larger class of general state space chains than the other results, however, the constants are less explicit, and additional logarithmic terms may appear.
+Bernstein inequalities were proven under such assumptions in \cite{Adamczaktail}.
+These inequalities are more generally applicable than our bounds based on spectral methods (for example to chains that are not geometrically ergodic), but they are more complicated and involve many terms that are hard to estimate in practice.